rachel-king4/pands-project/README.md

 Histograms were created for each of the four variables.
 Histograms display the distribution of the data points of each variable as a series of bars.

 Four histograms were created, one for each variable.
-The Iris species were overlapped on each histogram [r] to allow comparison of the data and good visualisation of the similarities and differences in each Iris plant species.
+The Iris species were overlapped on each histogram [[19]](#19) to allow comparison of the data and good visualisation of the similarities and differences in each Iris plant species.

-The histograms were also stacked as subplots in a 2x2 format for a cleaner display of the data. [t]
+The histograms were also stacked as subplots in a 2x2 format for a cleaner display of the data. [[21]](#21)

 Part of the code is seen below ([0,0] is the subplot that be displayed in the first row, first column; [0,1] is first row, second column; etc.):